zydou/arti/doc/Android.md

 crate-type = ["dylib"]
 ```

-You are good to start programming in src/lib.rs.
+You are good to start programming in `src/lib.rs`.
-To make your functions available to Java, you need to set some modifier on them, and to name them with a special convention.
+To make your functions available to Java, you need to set certain modifiers on them, and to name them with a special convention.
-You should be familiar with it if you used the JNI before, otherwise it's probably time to learn how to use it.
+You should be familiar with this if you used the JNI before.
+If not, it's probably time to learn how to use it.
 ```rust
 // defined the method "myMethod" on class "MyClass" in package "net.example"
 #[no_mangle]
 pub extern "C" fn Java_net_example_MyClass_myMethod( /* parameters omitted */ ) {..}
 ```

 Once you are satisfied with your code, you can compile it by running this command.
-And it's time to take a coffee break.
+(This is a good time for a coffee break.)
 ```sh
  ## build for 32bit and 64bit, x86 (emulator) and arm (most devices).
 Warning, this won't work out of the box, see caveats below
 $ cargo ndk -t armeabi-v7a -t arm64-v8a -t x86 -t x86_64 -o ./jniLibs build